Assessment and professional support

-This site includes an English translation of the main sections of the draft marautanga.
+This site includes an English translation of the main sections of the marautanga.
 Only learning levels 1, 4, and 6 have been translated in the learning areas.

 This Ministry of Education professional development strategy focuses on improving outcomes for Māori students in English-medium schools.
 This strategy supports four main projects: